 Self-built home security projects are some of the most popular DIY projects because they can be lower cost and lower profile than bulky professional installations.
 Here’s a project that controls entry access using facial recognition, thanks to Microsoft’s Project Oxford.
 This project from Mazudo is based on Raspberry Pi and Windows IoT.

-This IoT Project is available at: Facial Recognition Door
+This IoT Project is available at: Facial Recognition Door.

-This next project proposes efficient industry automation system that allows users to efficiently control industry appliances/machines over the internet.
+This next project proposes an efficient industry automation system that allows users to efficiently control industry appliances/machines over the internet.
 For demonstration of this system there are 3 loads as industrial appliances or machines and a motor to demonstrate as an industrial motor.
 The system uses an AVR family microcontroller for processing all user commands.
 A Wi-Fi modem is used to connect to the internet and receive user commands.

-This IoT Project is available at: Industry Automation
+This IoT Project is available at: Industry Automation.

 Thinking of building an IoT-enabled vehicle?
 Using a Beaglebone Black, Douglas Wong and the team created an open-source application that gives you an environment to test your potential application.
 It simulates a real vehicle.
 And it’s a MUST HAVE if you are creating one of those 26 billion IoT devices.
 Because the car that can stop accidents from happening is going to be the must-have car of 2020.

-This IoT project is available at: Vehicle Simulation
+This IoT project is available at: Vehicle Simulation.

 Life Size BB-8 Droid